rvm/rvm/help/alias.md

 Managing Generic Ruby Versions

   You can use aliases to set a specific ruby patchlevel for a generic ruby version.
-You may want to specify the gemset as well to scope this change to a certain project.
 This is useful if you have upgraded RVM and can no longer switch to the requested ruby.
 For example, if your project specifies `ruby-1.9.3@my-project` you can do this:

-    $ cd my-project
+    $ cd my-project/
     ruby-1.9.3-p448 is not installed.
     To install do: 'rvm install ruby-1.9.3-p448'
-    $ rvm alias ruby-1.9.3@my-project ruby-1.9.3-p422@my-project
+    $ rvm alias create ruby-1.9.3 ruby-1.9.3-p429
+    Creating alias ruby-1.9.3 for ruby-1.9.3-p429.
+    Recording alias ruby-1.9.3 for ruby-1.9.3-p429.
-    $ cd ../my-project
+    $ cd .
+    $ ruby -v
+    ruby 1.9.3p429 (2013-05-15 revision 40747) [x86_64-linux]

 Documentation: